Holidays and travel

 Tips before you go away

 - Get a doctor’s letter stating your diagnosis and any treatments you are receiving.
-A list of all your medications you need to carry and a contact number for your doctor and nurse would be useful too.
+Take a list of all the medications you need to carry and a contact number for your doctor and nurse.

 - Bring enough medication for the entire holiday and extra ones in case your return is delayed.
 Also bring supplies of painkillers, anti-sickness or diarrhoea tablets, and antibiotics.